1. Fair Trade Washington D.C. | Legal Review Requested Due to Potential Disclosure Violations

 The team identified several categories of information that must be updated when a business group grows beyond a certain scale.

-These included general organizational information, executive and board structure, share ownership distributions, and related party transaction data, all of which bear directly on competitive transparency within Washington D.C. markets.
+These included general organizational information, executive and board structure, share ownership distributions, and related party transaction data, all of which bear directly on competitive transparency within Washington D.C.
+Markets.

 By mapping the company's structure to these categories, counsel determined that the corporation had indeed reached a reporting threshold requiring full disclosure.